AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 only a constant view.

-At the point where a name that denotes a managed object is borrowed, every name that potentially overlaps that name is borrowed.
+At the point where a name that denotes a managed object is borrowed, every name of a reachable element of the object is borrowed.

 The following operations are said to be *move* operations: